 His legal-advocacy work has earned him numerous awards including the MacArthur Foundation Fellowship Award Prize, the Olof Palme International Prize, the ACLU National Medal of Liberty, and the Ford Foundation Visionaries Award.
 He is also the recipient of the 2016 American Bar Association’s Thurgood Marshall Award, and the 2018 Martin Luther King Jr. Nonviolent Peace Prize from The King Center in Atlanta.
 He has also received the American Bar Association Medal, the Association’s highest honor.

-At the Commencement ceremony, Stevenson will receive an honorary doctor of laws degree.
+A graduate of Eastern University of St. David’s, Pennsylvania, the Harvard Law School and the Harvard School of Government, Stevenson is a Professor of Law at the New York University School of Law.
+At the Commencement ceremony, he will receive an honorary doctor of laws degree.
 Other 2019 Penn honorary degree recipients will be Jon Bon Jovi, Temple Grandin, Richard Lugar, Denis Mukwege, Laurie Olin, Neville Strumpf, and Jill Tarter.

 “We are delighted to announce Bryan Stevenson as our Commencement speaker and greatly look forward to celebrating the extraordinary contributions of all of our honorees,” said Julie Beren Platt, Penn trustee and chair of the Trustee Honorary Degrees Committee.
 “Through their work, they have touched and changed our world through concern and service to others, scholarship, communication, education, and creativity.
 They truly exemplify the greatest levels of achievement.
 It is our privilege to honor them as we celebrate Commencement and our wonderful Class of 2019.”